ari-meron/CS32-Final-Project/README.md

 ### person.py

 A python file that defines the Person class.
-The Person class will have the attributes: varsity, outside_experience
+The Person class will have the attributes: varsity (the person's varisty sport if they have one), and then pre_college_experience, and im_experience which are both dictionaries with their sports and levels of experience and skill.

+This file will also contain functions to get the experience of a Person with some input sport.

 ### sport.py